bdaw/toc/proposals/sandbox/keycloak.md

 Keycloak project is able to meet all requirements.
 Already has proper governance model, is ready to adopt CNCF Code of Conduct and perform required trademark transfer.
 Will adhere to the CNCF IP Policy

 ## Has the TOC been approached for sponsorship
 Keycloak has approached Sandbox submission in the past although this has been impacted with process changes.
 At the point Keycloak submitted CNCF TOC decided to halt intake of new projects and redesign the whole process.
+This essentially derailed previous submission

 Previous PR: https://github.com/cncf/toc/pull/176